Skip to content

 Foundation

-Foundation allowlists and submits the 32 CTN deposit after validation.
+Foundation allowlists and submits the 32 CTN deposit only after seat approval, enrollment-token issuance, and deposit-data validation.

 Chapter 01